yairgil/Docker-Provider/README.md

 .\install-build-pre-requisites.ps1 #
 ```
 ### Build Cert generator, Out OMS Plugun and Docker Image and Publish Docker Image
+> Note: If you are using WSL2, ensure Docker for windows running Windows containers mode to build Windows agent image successfully

 Build Certificate generator source code in .NET and Out OMS Plugin code in Go lang  by running these commands in CMD shell
 ```
-docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>` cd z:\home\sshadmin\Docker-Provider\kubernetes\windows\dockerbuild # based on your repo path powershell -ExecutionPolicy bypass  # switch to powershell if you are not on powershell already .\build-and-publish-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr
+docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>` net use z: \\wsl$\Ubuntu-16.04 # map the network drive of the ubuntu app to windows if you havent't mapped already cd z:\home\sshadmin\Docker-Provider\kubernetes\windows\dockerbuild # based on your repo path powershell -ExecutionPolicy bypass  # switch to powershell if you are not on powershell already .\build-and-publish-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr